-Basic Option Benefits You Pay You Pay Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$15 primary care; \$35 specialist 30 Services provided by a hospital: Inpatient 20% of our Plan allowance per admission 56 Outpatient \$750 per visit 57 Emergency benefits: • In-area \$250 per visit 61 • Out-of-area \$250 per visit 61 Mental health and substance use disorder treatment: Regular cost-sharing 63 Prescription drugs: In no event will the copay exceed the cost of the prescription drug.
-Retail pharmacy; for up to a 30-day supply per prescription unit or refill \$5 copay per generic formulary drug; \$35 copay per brand name formulary drug; and \$100 copay per non-formulary drug (generic or brand name).
-68 Mail order; for a 31-day to a 90-day supply per prescription unit or refill \$10 copay per generic formulary drug; \$70 copay per brand name formulary drug; and \$200 copay per non-formulary drug (generic or brand name).
-68 Specialty Medications: For up to a 30-day supply per prescription unit or refill Preferred: 50% up to a \$350 maximum per prescription Non-preferred: 50% up to a \$700 maximum per prescription 69 Dental care: Various copays, coinsurance, reduced fees or deductibles 72 Vision care: 40
+Basic Option Benefits You Pay You Pay Medical services provided by physicians:Diagnostic and treatment services provided in the office Office visit copay: \$15 primary care; \$35 specialist 30 Services provided by a hospital: Inpatient 20% of our Plan allowance per admission 56 Services provided by a hospital: Outpatient \$750 per visit 57 Emergency benefits: In-area \$250 per visit 61 Emergency benefits: Out-of-area \$250 per visit 61 Mental health and substance use disorder treatment: Regular cost-sharing 63 Prescription drugs: In no event will the copay exceed the cost of the prescription drug. \$5 per Preferred Generic (PG) formulary drug; 68 • Retail pharmacy; for up to a 30-day supply per prescription unit or refill \$35 per Preferred Brand (PB) name formulary drug; and \$100 per Non-Preferred (NP) drug (generic or brand name).
+Prescription drugs: In no event will the copay exceed the cost of the prescription drug. \$10 per Preferred Generic (PG) formulary drug; 68 • Mail order; for a 31-day to a 90-day supply per prescription unit or refill \$70 per Preferred Brand (PB) name formulary drug; and \$200 per Non-Preferred (NP) drug (generic or brand name).
+Specialty Medications: For up to a 30-day supply per prescription unit or refill Preferred Specialty (PSP): 50% up to a \$350 maximum per prescription 70 Non-preferred Specialty (NPSP): 50% up to a \$700 maximum per prescription Dental care: Various copays, coinsurance, reduced fees or deductibles 73 Vision care: \$35 copay per visit.
+All charges over \$200 for eyeglasses or contacts per 24-month period 40

-\$35 copay per visit.
-All charges over \$200 for eyeglasses or contacts per 24-month period Special features: Flexible benefits option, Services for the deaf and hearing-impaired, Informed Health, Maternity Management Program, National Medical Excellence Program, and Reciprocity benefit Contact Plan at 800-537-9384 75 Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$7,000/Self Only enrollment or \$12,000/Self Plus One or Self and Family enrollment per year.
+Basic Option Benefits You Pay You Pay Special features: Flexible benefits option, Services for the deaf and hearing-impaired, Informed Health, Maternity Management Program, National Medical Excellence Program, and Reciprocity benefit Contact Plan at 800-537-9384 76 Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$7,000/Self Only enrollment or \$12,000/Self Plus One or Self and Family enrollment per year.
 Some costs do not count toward this protection 25

-2021 Rate Information for the Aetna Open Access Plan
+2022 Rate Information for the Aetna Open Access Plan